Department: Clinical Sciences and Services

 We have recently developed an Epilepsy App for Pets

-Holger chaired and founded the International Veterinary Epilepsy Task Force, which produced seven consensus statements for canine and feline epilepsy.
+Holger chaired and founded the International Veterinary Epilepsy Task Force, which produced seven consensus statements for canine and feline epilepsy and was co-chair of the ACVIM consensus statement for seizures management.

 Sandra Sanchis-Mora (co-supervisors Ludovig Pelligand, Siobhan Abeyesinghe)